boeglinw/LabTools3/README.md

 Version 1.1.3.12: bug fixes, peak and background functions are available for histogram fits.

 Version 1.1.3.13: fitting of only one parameters enabled for linear fits

+Version 1.1.3.14: error calcualtion for filling histograms with weights include sum of weight**2

+Version 1.1.3.15: contination lines enables in parameter file by endine line with "\" or ",""